influxdata/telegraf/plugins/outputs/timestream/README.md

 `create_table_composite_partition_key =
 [["Dimension", "composite_partition_key_dimension_name", "true"]]`

-- `create_table_composite_partition_key` is an array of array that can contain either a partition key configuration with type dimension or type measure.
+- `create_table_composite_partition_key` is an array of arrays that can contain either a partition key configuration with type dimension or type measure.

   1. Dimension type partition key requires 3 elements:
       1. `"Dimension"` to indicate its type.
 Dimensions represent the metadata attributes of a time-series data point in a record.
       2. Your composite_partition_key_dimension_name.
 Timestream recommend using a dimension name that has high cardinality for better query performance.